MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/android.md

 author: vijayma
 ---

-# Build, test, and deploy Android apps
+# Build, test, & deploy Android apps

-You can set up pipelines to automatically build, test, and deploy Android apps.
+You can set up pipelines to automatically build, test, and deploy Android applications.

-## Get started
+## Prerequisites

+You must have the following items:
+- GitHub account.
+If you don't have a GitHub account, [create one now](https://github.com).
+- Azure DevOps project.
+If you don't have a project, [create one now](../../organizations/projects/create-project.md).
+## Set up pipeline

 Do the following tasks to set up a pipeline for a sample Android application.

-1. Fork the following repository to your GitHub account to get the code for a simple Android app.
+1. Fork the following repository to your GitHub account to get the code for a simple Android application.

     ```
     https://github.com/MicrosoftDocs/pipelines-android